Skip to content

 The idea behind framework SSR is that fetching and hydrating can be done in the background before the user is likely to interact with the page.
 As such, it first sends the user a "fully painted" picture they can't actually do anything with while waiting for the browser to download and process a multi-megabyte bundle.
 However, it's become common to see 5+ seconds until TTI in the wild, leaving many users confused and frustrated.

-If you're using Quiet's autoloader, it will only fetch the components you're actually using on the page.
+If you're using Quiet's autoloader, it will efficiently fetch only the components you're using on the page.
 And to eliminate FOUCE , the most common reason people reach for SSR when using web components, Quiet provides some simple and effective tools.

 The key to a great experience on the web isn't SSR, it's less JavaScript.
 If you're of the belief that you need framework SSR and all the needless complexity it brings to a project, this library isn't for you.